aws-actions/aws-codebuild-run-build/README.md

 ### Examples

-These examples show how you can define a single step in a workflow job.
+These examples show how you can define a step in a workflow job.
 For more information about GitHub Actions workflow syntax, see the [GitHub docs][github workflow syntax].

-If your CodeBuild project has everything already configured how you want it, all you need to do is provide the project name.
+If your CodeBuild project is already configured the way you want it, the only CodeBuild Run input you need to provide is the project name.

 ```yaml
     - name: Start CodeBuild